-Our advice is to avoid choosing a language that is very complex or that has a syntax that is difficult to parse (so don't do C++).
-Also, it will be best if you choose a language that is a first-order language (without procedure or function values), like the WHILE language of the textbook, because handling higher-order languages (e.g., Scheme or Haskell) is a topic that we will likely not cover in detail this semester (but see chapter 3 of the textbook).
+The programming language you analyze cannot be the WHILE language of the textbook [1].
+However, it may be a very restricted (small) subset of a real language.
+Also, it will be best if you work with a language that is a first-order language (without procedure or function values), like the WHILE language of the textbook, because handling higher-order languages (e.g., Scheme or Haskell) is a topic that we will likely not cover in detail this semester (but see chapter 3 of the textbook).